hfinkel/lfort/docs/UsersManual.rst

 Controlling Errors and Warnings
 -------------------------------

-Clang provides a number of ways to control which code constructs cause it to emit errors and warning messages, and how they are displayed to the console.
+LFort provides a number of ways to control which code constructs cause it to emit errors and warning messages, and how they are displayed to the console.

-Controlling How Clang Displays Diagnostics
+Controlling How LFort Displays Diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When Clang emits a diagnostic, it includes rich information in the output, and gives you fine-grain control over which information is printed.
-Clang has the ability to print this information, and these are the options that control it:
+When LFort emits a diagnostic, it includes rich information in the output, and gives you fine-grain control over which information is printed.
+LFort has the ability to print this information, and these are the options that control it:

 #.
 A file/line/column indicator that shows exactly where the diagnostic